unsignedzero/cryptoLyze/README.md

 The tool exists in three pieces, the data, the raw library and the wrapper around the raw library.
 The raw library provides all lower-level functions needed to do the analysis itself.
-The wrapper calls the functions on the sbox, preforms the work on the original and the seven rotations its creates, and prints the output to a file.
+The wrapper calls the functions, perform the work on the original sbox and the seven rotations it creates, and prints the output to a file.

-There is a main that will run through the given data, preform the work requested and output to a file.
+There is a main function that will run through the given data, preform the work requested and output to a file.

 Created by David Tran (unsignedzero)